-Oakland Holly is primarily grown for its highly ornamental fruit.
-It features an abundance of magnificent red berries in late fall.
-It has attractive dark green evergreen foliage.
+Acadiana Holly is primarily grown for its highly ornamental fruit.
+It features an abundance of magnificent red berries from mid fall to mid winter.
+It has attractive dark green evergreen foliage which emerges coppery-bronze in spring.
 The spiny oval leaves are highly ornamental and remain dark green throughout the winter.